JoaoLages/diffusers-interpret/README.md

     )
 ```

-To check the final generated image:
+To see the final generated image:
 ```python
 output['sample']
 ```